rwightman/gen-efficientnet-pytorch/README.md

 ## What's New

+### Jan 22, 2020
+ * Update weights for EfficientNet B0, B2, B3 and MixNet-XL with latest RandAugment trained weights.
+Trained with (https://github.com/rwightman/pytorch-image-models)
+ * Fix torchscript compatibility for PyTorch 1.4, add torchscript support for MixedConv2d using ModuleDict
+ * Test models, torchscript, onnx export with PyTorch 1.4 -- no issues

 ### Nov 22, 2019
  * New top-1 high!
 Ported official TF EfficientNet AdvProp (https://arxiv.org/abs/1911.09665) weights and B8 model spec.
 Created a new set of `ap` models since they use a different preprocessing (Inception mean/std) from the original EfficientNet base/AA/RA weights.